ARM-software/psa-api/doc/crypto/api/library/library.rst

     :definition: /* implementation-defined value */

     .. summary::
-        Crypto subsystem identifier for access to built-in keys.
+        Crypto subsystem identifier for access to :term:`built-in key`\ s.

     Initializing this subsystem as well as `PSA_CRYPTO_SUBSYSTEM_KEYS` allows access to built-in keys.